amritanshusingh15/Task/README.md

 # PHP-MySQL-Login-System
-User login and registration system built using PHP and MySQL .
+User login and registration system built using PHP and MySQL.